mariopineda/braitenberg-vehicle-robot/README.md

 * Your robot will be marked on attractiveness and innovative design so make sure you build it neat, use colors and decorate it.
 * During construction and testing the robot will be powered by your battery pack.
 During marking the robot will be powered by an external power supply connected to the breadboard.

+# Rubric
+## Evidence of Progress & Effort
+Class time has been used efficiently.
+On task focused work most of the time.
+Demonstrate team working skills.

+## Positive attitude and behaviours
+Active and engaged participation and problem solving.
+Efficient and organized management of information and materials.
+Evidence of effort to learn the material and do the assignment independently (not copying someone else’s assignment or having another person do the assignment).

+## BV-Bot circuit
+Robust and well-designed and works as intended.
+Robot runs as intended using the default circuit and it is evident that student is able troubleshoot and fix "behavioural issues" (in the robot).
+Light attraction circuit.
+Student is able to rewire their robot to exhibit attraction avoidance.
+Additional functionality has been incorporated.

+## Chassi Construction
+Well-designed, good use of materials, innovative and evidence that thought has gone into designing and building the chassi.
+Works as intended.

+## Appearance
+Robot is attractive, has a unified and consistent look.

+## Knowledge
+Ability to answer questions and provide logical and complete explanations of robot hardware.
+Ability to troubleshoot issues.